Fantasy Football Pricing And Cost Of Entry Fee

 How exactly do sites calculate the cost of players in an auction draft in fantasy football?
 And how much does it cost to play in a fantasy football money league?
 The answers are really quite simple.
 Let's dive in!

 Value for Your Dollar

 In auction drafts, players are assigned dollar values to be bid on during the draft.
-You'll notice that the 'best' players in the league usually costs the most money.
+You'll notice that the best players in the league usually cost the most money.
 Websites will calculate the cost of players based on their value.
 Here's a list of some value-related statistics they may use to calculate the cost:

-- Point/$: The amount of points a player earns per dollar spent.
+- Point/$: The number of points a player earns per dollar spent.

 - $/Point: The number of dollars spent per point earned.

 - Player Prop Bet: The proposed (by Vegas) performance a player may have during any given week.